August 23rd, 2008

 3.2A/15 gives 30 seconds

-It is important to understand that SFI Rating do NOT represent the number of fabric layers in the garment.
+It is important to understand that SFI Rating do NOT represent the number of fabric layers in the sfi rated racing suit.

 TPP: